-&lt;sup>16 See Articles 139 and 144 (1) Solvency II Directive.
+$^{^{16}}$ See Articles 139 and 144 (1) Solvency II Directive.

-&lt;sup>17 See the JFSA's "Calculation methods..."
+17 See the JFSA's "Calculation methods..."
 Notice, Appended Table 18

-- 218. It is difficult to compare: - The overall Japanese system, which includes regulatory elements in the calculation of some TP (such as the requirements relating to the discount and mortality/morbidity rates) and uses various different confidence levels in determining the 'total risk' capital requirement; and - The Solvency II system, where TPs are market-consistently valued and where the SCR is determined using a single 99.5% confidence level.
+- and mortality/morbidity rates) and uses various different confidence levels in determining the 'total risk' capital requirement; and - The Solvency II system, where TPs are market-consistently valued and where the SCR is determined using a single 99.5% confidence level.
 The underwriting risk capital charge comprises six sub-capital charges corresponding to six LoBs (see the "Calculation Requirements..."
 Notice Appended Table 3).
-Each sub-capital charge is the higher of two amounts that are proportional to premiums and claims for instance, for the 'fire' LoB, 15% of premiums and 33% of claims. - 219.
+Each sub-capital charge is the higher of two amounts that are proportional to premiums and claims - for instance, for the 'fire' LoB, 15% of premiums and 33% of claims. - 220.
 It might be considered that the division into only six LoBs does not provide sufficient granularity.
 For instance, damage to motor vehicles and motor liability are not differentiated.
 More importantly, there are no specific LoBs corresponding to (non-proportional) inward reinsurance.
-It follows that for direct motor insurance and for non-proportional accepted motor reinsurance, for example, the capital charge would be 13% of premiums in both cases. - 220.
-The assumed correlation between any two of the six LoBs is 0.05.
-This may lead to a substantial reduction in the capital charge: for instance, for an insurer writing business in three LoBs, the diversification effect can lead to a reduction of around 40% of the capital charge. - 221.
-The overall calibration of the credit risk capital charge seems low in comparison with Solvency II. - 222.
+It follows that for direct motor insurance and for non-proportional accepted motor reinsurance, for example, the capital charge would be 13% of premiums in both cases. - 221.
+The assumed correlation between any two of the six LoBs is 0.0518.
+This may lead to a substantial reduction in the capital charge: for instance, for an insurer writing business in three LoBs, the diversification effect can19 lead to a reduction of around 40% of the capital charge. - 222.
+The overall calibration of the credit risk capital charge seems low in comparison with Solvency II. - 223.
 The capital charge corresponding to operational risk (R4) is calibrated as 2% or 3% of R5 + R8 + R2 + R3, depending on whether the insurer incurred a profit (2%) or a loss (3%) in the past financial year.
-Overall, it seems that the operational risk capital charge could not be substantively higher than 4% of the total capital requirement. - 223.
+Overall, it seems that the operational risk capital charge could not be substantively higher than 4% of the total capital requirement20. - 224.
 Some of the insurers met during the on-site visit seem to have more granular and/or more conservative internal capital requirements.